glowingmoth/glowing_moth_market_place/README.md

 ![Glowing Moth Marketplace Screenshots](docs/Wireframe.png)

 ## R14 - An ERD for your app<br>
+The ERD is look relatively simple and this is no doubt due to the fact of only one administrator/seller.
+With all other gems installed the ERD is ofcourse more complex.
 ![Glowing Moth Marketplace ERD](docs/ERD.png)

 ## R15 - Explain the different high-level components (abstractions) in your app<br>
+The Glowing Moth Marketplace App:<br>

+**Registration** - The markeplace requires user to register by creating an account in order to purchase any assets.<br>

+**User Roles** - Allows for different user roles where you may set any user to be an administrator and or customer.
+Different roles will prevent customers from seeing uneeded data as well as confidential data to maintain data integrity.<br>

+**Asset Uploading** - As an admin you can upload assets and attach a file for download once a user purchases the asset.
+You also have the option to edit the asset or remove it from the marketplace<br>

+**Customer Records** - Allow you to see infomation related to their purchases like the date, the asset and price ect.<br>

+**Payments** - Using Stripe the marketplace allows payments to be made and generate income from a business perspective.<br>

+**Purchase History** - Customers can view there own purchase history for their own convinience.<br>

 ## R16 - Detail any third party services that your app will use<br>
 - Amazon Web Services S3 - To store dynamic images that a uploaded for each asset, the app uses an S3 bucket provided by AWS.